middyjs/middy/websites/middy.js.org/src/routes/docs/upgrade/7-8/+page.md

 - A scalar and a bracketed field of the same name in either order (`a` then `a[]`, or `a[]` then `a`) now parse to one array instead of hanging the request or dropping the earlier values
 - A body that ends inside a file part now rejects with a `422` instead of crashing the process with an unhandled stream error
 - The 422 message is now `Unprocessable Entity` instead of `Invalid or malformed multipart/form-data was provided`, and the 413 message is `Payload Too Large` instead of `Request Entity Too Large`; the detail is in `cause.data` **Breaking Change**
+- A field name longer than `busboy.limits.fieldNameSize` now throws a `413` with `limit: "fieldNameSize"` in `cause.data`, like the other limits, instead of a `422`; a part with no `name` in its `Content-Disposition` throws a `422` with `reason: "Multipart part is missing a field name"` instead of a TypeError message **Breaking Change**

 ### [http-partial-response](/docs/middlewares/http-partial-response)

 - A selector over 2048 characters or deeper than 100 levels, a non-string selector, or one `json-mask` cannot apply now throws a `400` with the reason in `cause.data.reason`, instead of returning the full body (or a TypeError) **Breaking Change**
+- The selector length, depth and type checks run in the `before` phase, so a refused selector answers `400` without running the handler; only a selector `json-mask` cannot apply is refused in `after`
+- On VPC Lattice V2, where every query string value is an array, the last `fields` entry is the selector (an empty array is no selector) instead of a `400`; a non-string entry still throws `400`

 ### [http-paseto](/docs/middlewares/http-paseto)